Deniz Mehmet: Dunfermline Athletic

 On 23 June 2021, Mehmet signed for Scottish Championship side Dunfermline Athletic on a two-year deal, arriving as Peter Grant second signing of the summer.
 Veteran goalkeeper Owain Fôn Williams left East End Park in February, though Jakub Stolarczyk was selected as his replacement as Mehmet was out with a finger injury.
 Manager John Hughes praised Mehmet for his performances filling in whilst Stolarczyk was away on international duty.
 He featured eight times in the 2021–22 relegation campaign.

-Following Dunfermline's relegation, Mehmet became first-choice goalkeeper for the 2022–23 season, appearing 44 times and breaking the club record for clean sheets.
+Following Dunfermline's relegation, Mehmet became the first-choice goalkeeper for the 2022–23 season, appearing 44 times and breaking the club record for clean sheets.
 Mehmet was selected in League One's PFA Scotland Team of the Year as Dunfermline secured promotion as champions.
 When asked for his thoughts on fans chanting his name, he commented on the contrasting fortunes with the previous campaign, saying "I think, if you had told them a year down the line they'd be doing that, they'd have told you you're mad.
 I would have anyway!"
 On 3 May 2024, Mehmet was injured during a 3–3 draw at Ayr United and suffered from dizziness.
 Manager James McPake described it as a "pretty scary" incident but confirmed that Mehmet was recovering after being given the all clear at the hospital.
 He was a backup to Tobi Oluwayemi in the 2024–25 campaign.

+With Oluwayemi no longer at the club, Mehmet aimed to become Dunfermline's first-choice goalkeeper again.
+Neil Lennon brought in two new goalkeepers, however, in Rangers loanee Mason Munn and permanent signing Billy Terrell.
+Aston Oxborough also arrived on loan in the January transfer window.
+Mehmet played 12 games in the 2025–26 campaign, and was released upon the expiry of his contract.

+Return to Queen of the South

+He appeared as a trialist for former club Queen of the South in July 2026.
+On 26 July, signed a one-year deal with the club.